macmanes-lab/Lindsay/transcriptome_work.md

 			21009

 			**okay, but they are both insects so proteins will be conserved...what proteins are they?**

+9. grab top 100...only telling me that they are scaffolds from assembly

 ###Rerunning these with larva and adult combined